-- a) If the General Manager proposes to dismiss, suspend, or involuntarily demote a full-time or part-time employee, he/she shall provide the employee with written notice of the charge, or charges and materials upon which the proposed action is based. prior to any final disciplinary action being taken.
+a) If the General Manager proposes to dismiss, suspend, or involuntarily demote a full-time or part-time employee, the General Manager shall provide the employee with written notice of the charge, or charges and materials upon which the proposed action is based, prior to any final disciplinary action being taken.
 The employee may waive the right to respond.
 If made, responses may be oral or written and shall be communicated to the General Manager within three (3) working days following the date notice is served.
 If no response, or request for extension of time to respond, is received by the General Manager within such three (3) days, the right to respond will be deemed waived.
 The General Manager may place the affected employee on leave of absence with pay during the three-day response period.
 Upon receipt of employee's written request within such three (3) days showing good cause therefore, the General Manager may extend the time for response for a reasonable period on condition that the employee designate in writing that the time extension shall be charged to earned vacation leave, compensatory time credits, or leave of absence without pay.
 A reasonable period shall not exceed ten (10) days from the time of service of the notice.
-The General Manager shall consider the response, if any, of the employee in determining the propriety and nature of disciplinary action. - b) If the General Manager determines to dismiss, suspend, or involuntarily demote a full-time or part-time employee, the order of the General Manager shall be in writing, and shall state specifically the reason for the action.
+The General Manager shall consider the response, if any, of the employee in determining the propriety and nature of disciplinary action.

+- b) If the General Manager determines to dismiss, suspend, or involuntarily demote a full-time or part-time employee, the order of the General Manager shall be in writing, and shall state specifically the reason for the action.
 The employee may appeal a decision of the General Manager to dismiss, suspend, or involuntarily demote the employee by filing a petition for hearing with the Board of Directors within ten (10) working days of receipt of the order.
-The petition shall state whether the employee requests an open or closed hearing. - c) Within thirty (30) days of receipt of a petition, the matter shall be placed on the agenda of the Board of Directors for purposes of setting a hearing date. - d) The Board of Directors may, in its discretion, appoint a hearing officer to hear the appeal.
-The hearing officer shall be an employee of the State Office of Administrative Hearings or a member of the State Bar of California.
-A hearing before the hearing officer shall be conducted in the manner of hearings conducted under the Administrative Procedure Act.
-The hearing officer may affirm, modify, or revoke a decision of the General Manager.
-The decision of the hearing officer shall be final.
+The petition shall state whether the employee requests an open or closed hearing. - c) Within thirty (30) days of receipt of a petition, the Human Resources Director shall begin the Board of Directors hearing process on the order and appeal by holding a prehearing conference.
+Within thirty (30) working days thereafter, the matter shall be placed on the agenda of the Board of Directors for purposes of setting a hearing date.